rscarson/blog/embedding_js_with_rustyscript.md

 We load our new module from the filesystem - the handle that `load_module` returns is used to give context to future calls.

-We use the returned handle to extract the const that it exports, and then we tell the compiler we'd like it as a string:
+We use the returned handle to extract the const that it exports, and then we tell the compiler we'd like it as a string.

 Finally, we can check that we received back the value we expected: